kinshuk4/daily-coding-problem-solutions/problem1001_1050/README.md

 For example, given [6, 1, 3, 3, 3, 6, 6], return 1.
 Given [13, 19, 13, 13], return 19.

 Do this in O(N) time and O(1) space.

+## Daily Coding Problem: Problem #1023 [Hard]

+This problem was asked by Airbnb.

+You come across a dictionary of sorted words in a language you've never seen before.
+Write a program that returns the correct order of letters in this language.

+For example, given `['xww', 'wxyz', 'wxyw', 'ywx', 'ywz']`, you should return `['x', 'z', 'w', 'y']`.